pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400.md

 ### **STEP 8**: Edit the UI Code

 - Now go back to Application Container Cloud Service to obtain the URLs for the two microservices created in Labs 200 and 300.
 From the **Application Container service console**, right click on the **AlphaOfficeREST URL** to copy it.
 Save this URL, as you will use it later.
+Also copy and save the URL for the **JavaTwitterMicroservice**

     ![](images/400/image060.png)